Featured Alum: Charlie Day ’98

 Day delivered the keynote address at Merrimack’s 64th undergraduate commencement ceremony on Sunday, May 18, 2014.
 He delighted a packed Lawler Arena audience with his humor, but ended with a serious message for graduates, telling them to take risks and not fear failure: “I don’t think you should just do what makes you happy,” he said.
 “Do what makes you great.”

-Merrimack President Christopher E. Hopey awarded an Honorary Doctorate in Performing Arts degree to Day during the College’s commencement exercises.
+Merrimack President Christopher E. Hopey awarded an honorary doctorate of performing arts to Day during the ceremony.

 Laura Moore Pruett